annazxc/annazxc.github.io/README.md

 and combine the FFT results to simulate the acoustic effects of dolphin and whale sounds together.

-仿生科技_第二組: Biomimicry design Inspired by Scorpions
+Biomimicry design Inspired by Scorpions
 The project aims to address critical clinical challenges by integrating innovative design, leveraging technical expertise, and fostering collaboration.
 With a focus on market strategy, financial planning, and sustainable growth, it seeks impactful solutions.

 LEGO_group : Simulating four-link mechanisms with LEGO, exploring universal joints, and brainstorming efficient power input designs